 You can confirm that your DNS is configured correctly with the

-For each provider, the setup is similar: point the ALIAS or ANAME entry for your apex domain to example.herokuapp.com, just as you would with a CNAME record.
+Whichever provider you have, point the ALIAS/ANAME/CNAME entry for your root domain to the DNS Target, just as you would with a CNAME record:

 Depending on the DNS provider, an empty or

-Add the wildcard domain to your app as you do any other domain, but use the
+Add a wildcard domain to your app as you would with any other domain, but use the

-If one of your apps has a wildcard domain, you can still add specific subdomains of the same TLD (top level domain) to any of your other apps.
+If one of your apps has a wildcard domain, you can still add specific subdomains of the same top-level domain (TLD) to any of your other apps.
 Specific subdomains are evaluated before wildcard domains when routing requests.

-It’s important to make sure your DNS configuration agrees with the custom domains you’ve added to Heroku.
+With wildcard domains it’s important to make sure your DNS provider configuration agrees with Heroku.
 In particular, if you have configured your DNS for

 *.example.com to point to